 Karina This article was published on 13 May 2021.

 Here is an incomplete list of the existing funding mechanisms for waste management projects.
-As we’ve just started working on this list, the entries appear in random order and many are still missing.
+As we’ve just started working on this list, the entries appear in random order and most are still missing.
 The goal is to list as many as possible, even if we don’t endorse some of them.

 A plastic offset credit (often referred to simply as plastic credit) is a tradable certificate that provides the credit holder with the right to offset their consumption of virgin plastic or generation of plastic waste.
 WWF defines a plastic credit as “a transferable unit representing a specific quantity of plastic that has been collected from the environment”.
 The idea is to create a market mechanism that puts a price on waste that currently has little or no value.
 For example, a company in Europe that produces PET bottles from virgin plastic could purchase credits for the equivalent (tonne-for-tonne) amount of plastic to be collected in Southeast Asia to claim to be “plastic neutral” by having offset its plastic footprint.

 “To solve the problem of plastic pollution at scale, we need market-based solutions that can be used at scale and replicated worldwide; market instruments such as credits provide the basis for a cost efficient and environmentally sound solution for plastic recovery and recycling.” said Pedro Moura Costa, president of BVRio.
 According to Sinclair Vincent, manager of standards development at Verra, “this investing mechanism allows the finance to flow directly to the plastic recovery or recycling efforts that are going on outside of the corporate value chain”.
 “This is the only way to mobilise corporate capital at scale to plug the waste management funding gap in the developing world; this is the only non-philanthropic solution which is working today”, said Tom Peacock-Nazil, the founder of Seven Clean Seas.